 Where to eat: Head to Bananas Beach Bar for fresh seafood and Puerto Rican fare.
 For fans of spice, visit Coqui Fire Cafe (the bar's spicy margaritas are a big hit).
 For Latin and seafood cuisine, visit the family-owned Biekes Bistro.
 The place has an extensive wine list, which we recommend you peruse.
 Hit up El Resuelve for empanadas and don't forget to pair your dishes with refreshing glasses of Piña Coladas.

 Clearwater Beach, Florida

-Where to stay: For ladies who want a classy beach bachelorette getaway, consider Florida's Clearwater Beach, one of the best beaches in the country overlooking the beautiful Gulf of Mexico.
-At Sandpearl Resort, your girls can enjoy luxe accommodations, a private, healthy happy hour (with a sampling of mini treatments at the spa, bites, and refreshing cocktails), and a four-course organic-cooking demo with the chef—complete with wine pairings.
+Where to stay: For parties who want a classy beach bachelorette getaway, consider Florida's Clearwater Beach, one of the best beaches in the country overlooking the beautiful Gulf of Mexico.
+At Sandpearl Resort, your crew can enjoy luxe accommodations, a private, healthy happy hour (with a sampling of mini treatments at the spa, bites, and refreshing cocktails), and a four-course organic cooking demo with the chef—complete with wine pairings.

 How do you pick a bachelorette party destination?

 While the maid of honor traditionally plans the bachelorette party, the choice in destination is customarily left to the bride-to-be.
 Some groups opt for a more democratic approach of letting the entire bridal party have a vote.

 What's the most popular bachelorette party city?